Qumulo/docs/hardware-guide/hpe-dl325-gen10-plus/networking-cluster.md

 ---
-title: "Networking Your HPE ProLiant DL325 Gen10 Plus Cluster"
+title: "Wiring and Networking Your HPE ProLiant DL325 Gen10 Plus Cluster"
 summary: "This section explains how to network a HPE ProLiant DL325 Gen10 Plus cluster."
 permalink: /hardware-guide/hpe-dl325-gen10-plus/networking-cluster.html
 redirect_from: